Thong-Mai/AWSfcj-SBWnhatthong/content/5-Workshop/5.4-Building-the-Private-Analytics-Layer/_index.md

 - S3 prefix list → Gateway VPC Endpoint for S3
 - No `0.0.0.0/0` to IGW or NAT Gateway

-This makes the analytics layer **fully private** with no direct Internet access.

 ---

 ## 5.4.2 VPC Endpoints (S3 & SSM)